emil10001/ejf.io/content/random/content_promotion.md

 ## Engagement

-Comments are great... except when they're not.

-**Do** engage with feedback, positive and negative, to encourage conversation.
-**Don't** engage with comments where you can't add value.

-We're all in this together. **Reshare other people's content**, but do it in moderation.
+It is worth engaging with your audience as much as possible in the comments.
+Obviously, ignore the trolls, and the comments that don't add value.
+If you can't say anything that would add value to the current conversation, then don't, leave it there.
+Engage with the comments that provide good feedback, positive or negative, and contribute to the conversation.

+It's also worth re-sharing other people's content that you think is good.
+Just don't go overboard with the re-shares.

 ## Tracking and measuring

-Tracking and measuring on social is throwing spaghetti at the wall.
+Doing social media is throwing spaghetti at the wall.
+Tracking and measuring is the only way that you know when something's working, especially when you're trying a bunch of random things.

 * Outline objectives up front
 * Identify potential data points to prove impact
-* Think of ways to make the data meaningful (Q/Q growth)
+* Think of ways to make the data meaningful (e.g. Q/Q growth)

 Know your audience.
 Pay attention to what they're engaging with and do more of it.
 If you're really unsure, ask.
 This is where tracking can come in handy to help growth.
 Social media is not just about reach.
 It's about thoughtfully engaging.

-Funnel:
+### Funnel

 * **Reach** - how many people saw our content?
   * followers